GunjanRuhal/Music-Mental-Health-Predictive-Analysis/README.md

 # Music & Mental Well-being: An ML Classification & Genre Insights Project
-This project explores the intricate relationship between music listening habits, genre preferences, and their reported impact on various mental health conditions (Anxiety, Depression, Insomnia, and OCD) using a comprehensive survey dataset.
-It employs machine learning classification models to predict how music affects an individual's mental well-being and derives data-driven genre insights for specific conditions.
+This project explores the relationship between music listening habits, genre preferences, and their reported impact on mental health conditions such as Anxiety, Depression, Insomnia, and OCD using real-world survey data.

+The project applies Machine Learning classification models to predict how music affects an individual's mental well-being and derives data-driven genre insights associated with positive mental health effects.

 # Project Goal
-To analyze survey data, build classification models to predict whether music has a positive or non-positive effect on mental well-being, and identify music genres that correlate with reported improvements in specific mental health conditions.
+To analyze survey-based behavioral data, build classification models to predict whether music has a positive or non-positive impact on mental well-being, and identify music genres that correlate with reported improvements in specific mental health conditions.

 # Key Features
 Data Loading & Preprocessing: Robust handling of survey data, including cleaning and mapping of categorical responses in the 'Music effects' column to numerical values.